What To Stock Up On In September

 Apples

-Apples will be priced at really low levels because the trucks are delivering the in-season apples right now!
-You may want to learn to dehydrate some apples if you haven’t done it before.
+Apples will be priced at deficient levels because the trucks are now delivering the in-season apples!
+If you haven’t done it before, you may want to learn to dehydrate some apples.
 They are one of the easiest fruits to do.
-Here is my post with pictures: How To Dehydrate Apples This is my favorite Apple Peeler/Slicer.
+Here is my post with pictures: How to Dehydrate Apples.
+This is my favorite Apple Peeler/Slicer.

 You may want to stock up on frozen apple pies because they will be marked down with coupons or online ads.
-If you love making applesauce, this is the time to make it with freshly picked apples.
-Apple butter and apple juice will be on sale.
+If you love making applesauce, this is the time to use freshly picked apples.
+Apple butter and apple juice will also be on sale.

-If you want to buy apple-related products in jars or cartons, watch for markdowns galore.
-Watch your mailbox flyers for additional sales on everything made with apples.
+If you want to buy apple-related products in jars or cartons, look for markdowns galore.
+Also, look for additional sales in your mailbox flyers on everything made with apples.

 Note that with some supply chain delivery issues and drought in sections of California, although prices will be lower this time of year, they MAY not be as low as we’ve seen in years past.
 Do some comparison shopping to see which store has them priced the best.